AntonyAPT/SeniorProject/docs/db_schema.md

 #### **Data Containers**

 * **`public.portfolios`**:
 * **Purpose:** Acts as a folder for a user's holdings.
-A user can create multiple portfolios (e.g., "Retirement", "Day Trading") to segregate their assets.
+A user can create multiple portfolios (e.g., "Retirement", "Day Trading") to distinguish their assets.
 * **Relationship:** **One-to-Many** (One User  Many Portfolios).